albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     An user defined waypoint like a bookmark, point of interest or visual reporting point (VRP).

 User Feature
-    Any display object like traffic patterns or measurment lines which can be added or removed by the user.
+    Any display object like traffic patterns or measurement lines which can be added or removed by the user.

 UTC
     Universal coordinated time.
 Also Zulu time.